How to Boost Your Mood with Food

 Here are seven mood-boosting foods that you should add to your next grocery list:

-Blueberries, raspberries, and strawberries are all high in vitamin C which reduces the production of excess cortisol, a hormone that is released during times of stress.
+Blueberries, raspberries, and strawberries are all high in vitamin C, which helps cope with cortisol, a hormone that is released during times of stress.

 3. Dark Chocolate

 Chocolate is one of the ultimate comfort foods.
 The very taste of chocolate can produce a near euphoric state in many people.
 Brain healthy dark chocolate is full of protein and fiber and supports a positive mood and healthy cognition.

 Mackerel, salmon, sardines, and trout all have high amounts of omega-3 fatty acids, which can alleviate anxiety.

 Many herbal teas, such as chamomile, have calming properties.
 Black, green, white and red (rooibos) teas are also rich in antioxidants.
 Drinking a cup of warm tea can relieve stress and lift the spirits.